Shonentai: 2020: Departure of Nishikiori and Uekusa and indefinite hiatus

-2023 Higashiyama retired from public stage
+2023: Higashiyama retired from public stage

-Higashiyama retired from public stage at the end of the same year after succeeding as president of Johnny's in September, but there has been no official announcement regarding the continuation of the name of Shonentai after Higashiyama's retirement, so it is unclear.
+Higashiyama retired from public stage at the end of the same year after succeeding as president of Johnny's in September, but a month later, the company had split up into two companies; Smile-Up and Starto Entertainment, and shut down its operations, with Higashiyama retaining his role in Smile-Up.
+There has also been no official announcement regarding the continuation of the name of Shonentai after Higashiyama's retirement, so it is unclear.
 In February 2024, Uekusa was asked in an interview about the possibility of reviving Shonentai, and he said that they never said they would break up in the first place, and that although it is not so easy now, there may be a possibility of their resuming their activities if the time eventually comes when the three of them can resume their group activities in a way that makes sense to them.
 Uekusa also said that while he understands Higashiyama's decision to retire, his own feelings are that he would like to see him return to show business someday.